-HSEL is the commercial arm of Harrow School.
+HSEL is a wholly-owned, non-charitable subsidiary trading company of the Royal Charter Corporation, and the commercial arm of Harrow School.
 It provides holiday courses, manages commercial lettings of the School's facilities, runs tours of the School and offers many other services.
 During the summer holidays several hundred students come from all over the world to attend English language courses at the School.

 6. Harrow International Schools Limited (“HISL”)

 HISL is the company through which the name and crest (or Badge) of Harrow School is licensed to the Harrow International Schools.
+Like HSEL, it is a wholly-owned, non-charitable subsidiary trading company of the Royal Charter Corporation.
 The Company plays an important role in the oversight of the Harrow International Schools.